waikato-datamining/adams-website/pages/users/users-get-started.rst

 This command-line executes a flow that performs a 10-fold cross-validation and instead of showing the result in a Display actor, it simply outputs it in the console:

-``./bin/run -main adams.flow.FlowRunner -memory 256m -clean-up -headless -file ./flows/adams-weka-crossvalidate_classifier.flow``
+``./bin/exec.sh -main adams.flow.FlowRunner -memory 256m -clean-up -headless -input ./flows/adams-weka-crossvalidate_classifier.flow``

+The manual (adams-core-manual.pdf) has more information on how to run flows via Linux's systemd (section *Linux servers*) or as a Windows service (section *Windows servers*).

 Examples
 ========